Fabianffc/Fabian-Homework-week1/README.md

-# Refactor-Homework
+# Horiseon Application

-Refactoring homework, in this homework we are given starter code that we need to modify to make it cleaner and easier to understand.
+On this application we are given starter code that we need to modify to make it cleaner and easier to understand.

 ## Link to Deploy-Application.
 https://fabianffc.github.io/Fabian-Homework-week1/.